 Either way, I thought I'd include a book about that's mostly about compound bows and crossbows (and a little bit about hunting).
 The Shooter's Bible Guide to Bowhunting discusses compounds bows at great length, and talks about how the bow works, how the arrow rests work (and arrow rests for compounds are in fact much trickier than arrow rests for recurves), and how to select arrows for compound bows.
 There's also discussion of crossbows and how to hunt with them.
 Something you may want to check out if you're interested in compounds, crossbows, and/or hunting.

 When it comes to bowhunting, I like The Total Bowhunting Manual by Scott Bestul and Dave Hurteau, both of whom worked for Field and Stream magazine.
-This is an incredibly informational book---just take a look at the Table of Contents, and you'll see the entire mystery of bowhunting revealed in the Table of Contents, from archery-related tasks such as choosing a bow or crossbow, to tuning it, to using a sight and setting the arrow rest, to hunting-related tasks, such as reading bucks, using decoys, and finding the right spot to set and wait.
+This is an incredibly informational book, and you can see the entire mystery of bowhunting revealed in the Table of Contents, from archery-related tasks such as choosing a bow or crossbow, to tuning it, to using a sight and setting the arrow rest, to hunting-related tasks, such as reading bucks, using decoys, and finding the right spot to set and wait.
 There's a LOT to know when it comes to bowhunting—it's basically archery PLUS hunting, and when you think about it, those are two entirely different skill sets—so a book like this can be very helpful.

-There are dozens of archery titles out there, and these are the ones that may help you the most.
-If you're about to "get your learn on," I wish you all the best!
-Archery is a deep-dive sport: it's easy to pick up the basics, but it takes a long time to master the art, and discovery will both come through experience and study.
+There are dozens of archery titles out there, and these are the ones we think may help you the most.
+If you're about to "get your learn on," we wish you all the best!
+Archery is a deep-dive sport—it's easy to pick up the basics, but it takes a long time to master the art, and discovery will both come through experience and study.
+Good luck!